-- Surveys about how people found our services and how services could be improved. - Focus groups or joint discussions on services that we are looking to change, introduce or improve. - Events either organised by Adult Social Care or at which we are represented, allowing us to meet people who use or may use our services and to network with voluntary and care providers.

-- Our key projects, policies, strategies, and contract tender processes have engagement work planned around their needs which can take several forms surveys, meetings, or individual discussions that involve those affected by change to share their lived experiences to help make that change. - Consultation exercises people will be invited to read our plans and to comment on them before changes are made.
-This is one of our duties under the Care Act 2014. - Partnership boards that bring together people with lived experience plus partners from health, voluntary, public service, or community services to discuss change and action changes, such as for carers or those with learning disabilities. - Other joint partnership working with the NHS, community, and charities where existing boards and networks provide a voice for people who may or will contact adult social care services. - Joint working with the care provider market to keep them updated on issues which affect their business and the services they provide and to update us on issues affecting them.
-These include forums and newsletters. - Going out to meet community and support groups. - Bringing together groups of people who want to work with us on designing and improving services or reviewing our plans through the Get Involved approach. - Get Involved A shared approach to adult social care in Solihull sets out our approach to how people will be supported to become involved in the shaping and design of adult social care services.
-People can sign up here or at libraries, community hubs, surveys, or word-of-mouth.
+- Surveys, focus groups and forums (e.g. Carers Forum) to understand how people found our services and how services could be improved. - Specific events either organised by Adult Social Care or at which we are represented, allowing us to meet people who use or may use our services and to network with voluntary and care providers, alongside visiting community groups already meeting. - Our key projects, policies, strategies, and contract tender processes have engagement work planned around their needs which can take several forms surveys, meetings, or individual discussions that involve those affected by change to share their lived experiences to help make that change. - Consultation exercises people will be invited to read our plans and to comment on them before changes are made.
+This is one of our duties under the Care Act 2014. - Partnership boards that bring together people with lived experience plus partners from health, voluntary, public service, or community services to discuss change and action changes, such as for carers or those with learning disabilities.